GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Analysis

 We explored several parameterisations for the underlying continuum, including low-order polynomials and power-law models, but found strong degeneracies among the parameters governing the continuum shape in these approaches.
 These issues are avoided by adopting a \textsc{ppxf} \citep{cappellari2017ppxf,cappellari2023ppxf} fit for the continuum.
-In our work, we used templates built using \textit{FSPS v3.2} templates\footnote{\url{https://github.com/cconroy20/fsps}} \citep{fsps1, fsps2}, with the \textit{MILES} stellar library for the optical region \citep{sanchezblazquez2006, falcon2011} and with the \textit{MIST} isochrones \citep{choi2016mist}.
+In this work, we used templates built using \textit{FSPS v3.2}\footnote{\url{https://github.com/cconroy20/fsps}} \citep{fsps1, fsps2}, with the \textit{MILES} stellar library for the optical region \citep{sanchezblazquez2006, falcon2011} and the \textit{MIST} isochrones \citep{choi2016mist}.
 We adopted a \citet{chabrier2003} IMF.
-During the continuum fitting, spectral regions within $\pm\SI{10}{\angstrom}$ of the rest-frame wavelength of the main emission lines indicated in \autoref{fig:spectrum_integrated_figure} were masked to prevent nebular emission from biasing the stellar continuum and absorption modelling.
-The continuum was fitted in the unmasked regions using both stellar and gas templates; the latter were kept enabled in order to account for possible residual contributions from faint nebular lines not included in the main emission-line mask.
-It is, however, important to note that the stellar continuum in our data is intrinsically very weak, and as a result the continuum fit does not strongly constrain detailed stellar population properties.
-Consistent with this, the underlying stellar Balmer absorption features are found to be modest: in the full-aperture spectrum we measured the rest-frame equivalent widths of $\mathrm{EW}(\mathrm{H}\gamma) \approx \SI{0.36}{\angstrom}$ and $\mathrm{EW}(\mathrm{H}\delta) \approx \SI{0.57}{\angstrom}$ in the best-fit stellar model.
-These imply that the uncertainties in the modelling of the continuum and stellar absorption features have a negligible impact on the emission line fluxes (calculated at a later step), which represent the core part of our analysis.
+During the continuum fitting, spectral regions within $\pm\SI{10}{\angstrom}$ of the rest-frame wavelengths of the main emission lines indicated in \autoref{fig:spectrum_integrated_figure} were masked to prevent nebular emission from biasing the stellar continuum and absorption modelling.
+The continuum was fitted in the unmasked regions using both stellar and gas templates; the latter were kept enabled to account for possible residual contributions from faint nebular lines not included in the main emission-line mask.
+It is important to note, however, that the stellar continuum in our data is intrinsically very weak, and as a result the continuum fit does not strongly constrain detailed stellar population properties.
+Consistent with this, the underlying stellar Balmer absorption features are modest: in the full-aperture spectrum we measured rest-frame equivalent widths of $\mathrm{EW}(\mathrm{H}\gamma) \approx \SI{0.36}{\angstrom}$ and $\mathrm{EW}(\mathrm{H}\delta) \approx \SI{0.57}{\angstrom}$ in the best-fit stellar model.
+These values imply that uncertainties in the modelling of the continuum and stellar absorption features have a negligible impact on the emission line fluxes (which are calculated at a later step), which represent the core part of our analysis.